pivotal/docs-tap/namespace-provisioner/parameters.hbs.md

 # Namespace parameters

-This topic tells you how to customize namespaces in controller mode in Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to use Namespace Provisioner to customize namespaces in controller mode in Tanzu Application Platform (commonly known as TAP).

 When managing multiple developer namespaces in a cluster, it is often necessary to customize each namespace individually.
 To customize a namespace in controller mode, add parameters to a namespace